jpegleg/dwarven-toolbox/README.md

 $ echo $x
 -8480526731661512248
 ```
-We could of course add handling for this type of thing in BASH, just as we are with the argument length property in the dwarven-toolkit.
+We could of course add handling for this type of thing in BASH, just as we are with the argument length property in the dwarven-toolbox.
 Even so, not having to deal with that is part of why some of these simple math utilties are included here.